 My garden is very eclectic and definitely has a rustic feel to it.
 There are no manicured pots and flower beds in my yard and that’s just the way I like it.
 I love that when I’m out in my garden it feels natural with a little bit of whimsy…and maybe a few more weeds than I’d like 😉

 When I made this trellis I knew exactly the feel I wanted it to have, and that was that I wanted it to look rustic and blend in with my garden.
 I love using natural elements in my yard, and this trellis fits right in.
-I also wanted to be able to make it for free with supplies I already had…I *may* have scavenged my neighbours yard for twigs they had cut off their cherry trees hahaha!
+Another goal of mine was to be able to make it for free with supplies I already had…I *may* have scavenged my neighbours yard for twigs they had cut off their cherry trees hahaha!
 If you have some twigs and garden twine, you can make this no time!

 This trellis is really simple to make, and the supplies, the easiest.
 Here’s what you need to make your trellis: